 Strawberries and Cream

-Britain is known for its amazing pubs, so of course, we are also known for our delicious beers.
+Britain is known for its amazing pubs, which include its vast variety of beers.
 British beers are now available internationally in a variety of styles including bitter, India Pale Ale, stout, porter, and lager.